fernand0aguilar/obsidian/notes/Get Radicalized/Subfolder/Architectural Sovereignty.md

 what role does iconic architecture play in the emergence of the new global architecture and in what way

 not all creative works of architecture get the chance to become iconic.
-On the other hand, there are buildings that were celebrated in many reviews but they haven’ t proved to be iconic and have been surpassed by other examples.
+On the other hand, there are buildings that were celebrated in many reviews but they haven’t proved to be iconic and have been surpassed by other examples.

 Architecture is about revitalizing what otherwise would be filled with sameness with no differentiated identity .